s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 evalParallel conf as = do
   workers <- readMVar $ workers conf

-  -- shuffle the list of workers, so we don't end up spawning -- all tasks in the same order everytime shuffledWorkers <- randomShuffle workers
+  -- shuffle the list of workers, so we don not end up spawning -- all tasks in the same order everytime shuffledWorkers <- randomShuffle workers